Lindsey Morgan

 Lindsey Marie Morgan (born February 27, 1990) is an American actress.
-She is best known for starring as mechanic Raven Reyes on The CW science fiction drama series The 100 (2014–2020), as well as her role as Ranger Michelle "Micki" Ramirez on The CW's Walker, a 2021 reboot of the television series Walker, Texas Ranger.
+She is known for playing Raven Reyes in the CW science fiction drama series The 100 (2014–2020) and Micki Ramirez in the action crime drama series Walker (2021–2022).

 Early life

 Lindsey Marie Morgan was born February 27, 1990, in Georgia, United States, to Gus Morgan and Alice Burciaga.
-She is of half Mexican and half Irish descent.
+She is of French, Irish, and Mexican descent.
 She has an older brother, a half-sister, and five step-siblings.

 Career

 2010–2013: Beginnings and General Hospital

 Morgan began her career in college at the University of Texas at Austin, then left for Los Angeles to chase her acting dream.
 Within her first year of college, Morgan stayed busy by continually booking commercials and print ads.
 She was cast as an extra on the critically acclaimed series Friday Night Lights.
 Morgan decided to move to Los Angeles to continue her work as an actress.
 Her first real role was in the movie Detention (2011) starring Josh Hutcherson where she played a mean cheerleader named Alexis.
 In 2011, she landed the leading role in the MTV film DisCONNECTED (2011) as social media obsessed Maria.
 "DISconnected" was part of the MTV "A Thin Line" campaign.
 The film and the campaign were developed in order to empower young people to identify, respond to, and stop the spread of digital abuse in their lives.

 On April 17, 2012, TVLine reported that Morgan had been cast as the contract role of Kristina Davis on the American ABC Daytime soap opera General Hospital and would make her debut on May 25, 2012.
-For this role Morgan was nominated for Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2013.
+For this role, Morgan was nominated for Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2013.
 Of learning about her Emmy nomination, she said, "I was worried that I'd gotten the call time wrong for my appearance on Franklin & Bash before I saw that it said "Congratulations!, I'm stunned, I'm still so shocked.
 I'm so honored.
 On March 26, 2013, it was announced that she would be departing her role as Kristina, last airing on March 4, 2013.

 Immediately upon leaving General Hospital, Morgan filmed a web series called Destroy the Alpha Gammas, about which she told TV Source Magazine: "I loved every second of it.
 I made some great friends and had a great blast doing it."

 In 2013, Morgan had a supporting role in the indie movie Chastity Bites (2013).
+In 2017 she starred in the second installment of the Skyline film series, playing Captain Rose, leader of the human resistance against an alien invasion.
+She later reprised the role, becoming the lead actor in the franchise's third installment, Skylines, released on Netflix in 2020.
+Morgan is also slated to appear in the fourth film, Skyline: Warpath, in 2025.